idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step05_kernel_object.md

        id=results
        caption=Rendering of the [!ac](FEM) solution of Darcy's pressure equation subject to the given [!ac](BVP).

-One should be convinced that, because this is a steady-state problem, where the coefficient, $K / \mu_{f}$, is constant and since the foregoing [!ac](BVP) is a simple one that involves only essential boundary conditions, the solution produced by the new `DarcyPressure` object, shown in [results], is identical to the [previous one](tutorial01_app_development/step02_input_file.md#results) produced by the `ADDiffusion` object.
+One should be convinced that, because this is a steady-state problem, where the coefficient $K / \mu_{f}$ is constant and since the foregoing [!ac](BVP) is a simple one that involves only essential boundary conditions, the solution produced by the new `DarcyPressure` object, shown in [results], is identical to the [previous one](tutorial01_app_development/step02_input_file.md#results) produced by the `ADDiffusion` object.